yegor256/blog/_posts/2018/jun/2018-06-26-are-you-an-architect.md

 projects and attempted solutions tend to fall apart due to the weight of unmitigated complexity."
 The word _strong_ is what is important to emphasize here.

+{% quote The strength of an architect is in the ability to say "No" when it's difficult to do so. %}

 What does strength mean in this context?
 An ability to stay in the office two days straight with just pizza and cola?
 An ability to multiply six-digit numbers